Talking (A Flock of Seagulls song): Release

-"(It's Not Me) Talking" was originally released in May 1981 as the third release on producer Bill Nelson's independent label Cocteau Records and it peaked at number 45 on the UK Independent Singles Chart.
+"(It's Not Me) Talking" was originally released on 29 May 1981 as the third release on producer Bill Nelson's independent label Cocteau Records and it peaked at number 45 on the UK Independent Singles Chart.
 Following this, A Flock of Seagulls signed to major label Jive and by the end of 1982 they had a top-ten hit in the US with "I Ran (So Far Away)" and in the UK with "Wishing (If I Had a Photograph of You)".
-In the wake of the latter's success in the UK, "(It's Not Me) Talking" was remixed and released as a 12-inch single in March 1983 on the Cocteau label.
+In the wake of the latter's success in the UK, "(It's Not Me) Talking" was remixed and released as a 12-inch single on 8 April 1983 on the Cocteau label.
 It fared better than its original release, peaking at number 22 on the Independent Singles Chart, though it failed to make the UK Singles Chart Top 100, peaking at number 128.
-The song was re-recorded for the band's second album Listen and this version, released on Jive in August 1983, made the Top 100, peaking at number 78.
+The song was re-recorded for the band's second album Listen and this version, released on Jive on 26 August 1983, made the Top 100, peaking at number 78.

 Music video

 This music video was based on a 1951 science fiction classic film called The Day the Earth Stood Still.
 The producers wanted to use special effects that would be current, yet recall the look of 1950's cinema.
 The music video was filmed at Dawn's Animal Farm in New Jersey.
 With hundreds of acres of land and many exotic animals used in television commercials and film, it made for an interesting shoot.
 They hired Talking Dog Productions to build the spaceship.
 Talking Dog built the props used by Pink Floyd.
 For the lasers, they retained the services of holographic pioneer, Jason Sapan, of Holographic Studios in New York City.
 At that time, Sapan was also doing laser light effects.
 As they negotiated the laser effects, they realized that Sapan himself had the right look to act in the music video and hired him right there.
-Jason Sapan built the red laser ray gun that Mike Score used.
-If you look very carefully, you can also see his blue and green argon laser beams shooting from the spaceship.
+Sapan built the red laser ray gun that Mike Score used.